Best airline for business class in Australia

 What types of business class seats are there?

 - Recliner.
-This type of seat has a footrest and reclines as far back as 160 degrees from the base.
-It is comfortable to sit in for short haul flights but not comfortable to sleep in.
+This type of seat has a footrest and reclines as far back as 160° from the base.
+It is comfortable to sit in for short-haul flights but not comfortable to sleep in.

 - Angle lie-flat.
-The angle lie-flat seat allows you to recline up to 180 degrees.
-But the awkward angle means that you might slowly slide off your seat if you try to sleep.
+The angle lie-flat seat allows you to recline up to 180°, but the awkward angle means that you might slowly slide off your seat if you try to sleep.

 - Flatbed.
 The flatbed is by far the most comfortable seat to sleep in as it can be reclined to a fully horizontal position.